For example you must not:

 Full-text download function of citation tools (ex.
 EndNote Find Full Text) may lead to systematic download.

-Please refrain from downloading large quantities of full text content when using this function.
+Please refrain from using this function.